ahhhlvin/HangmanGame/README.md

 - The user may select a specific word difficulty if they have a preference, otherwise, the default difficulty will be random on each game
 - Within one game, the user has 6 attempts to guess either individual letters the word could contain or the entire word itself, however, with every incorrect guess a body part of the hangman will be revealed.
 - If all 6 attempts have been used and the entire hangman is revealed without the full word being guessed, the user has lost the game. =(
-- If the full word is guessed without using all 6 attempts, then the user has won the game! =)
+- If the full word is guessed without using all 6 attempts then the user has won the game! =)
 - The user can then start a new round by either selecting another difficulty level or pressing the refresh button at the top right corner.